fiahfy/lova-lib/README.md

-lova-tool
+lova-lib
 ===========

-This project is Tool Site for [Lord of Vermilion Arena](http://lova.jp/).
+This project is Site for [Lord of Vermilion Arena](http://lova.jp/).
 <http://lova-fiahfy.rhcloud.com/>